-Employee benefits expenses
+5. Employee benefits expenses

 The Company's registered office is in Cyprus and its Norwegian subsidiaries are based in Norway.
 The Company's operational perspective is the global shipping market.
 The Company has employees both in Cyprus and Norway.
-The administrative and corporate management of the Company has been provided by Arenal's Dampskibsselskab AS until 1 July 2022.
-From 1 July 2022 management has been employed by the Company.
-The Company has 2 fulltime and 1 part time employees.
+The Company has 2 full time and 1 part time employees.
 From 1 July 2023 the Company CFO employment has been transferred to Shiphold Management AS and will be charged a retainer fee for his services.